 These projects will promote or develop new or expanded business enterprises.
-The grants are limited to streets and roads, rail spurs, water and sewer utilities, and electric utilities, gas utilities, drainage, site improvements, and related improvements, telecommunications and internet improvements, especially in locations that eliminate blight or areas of high unemployment such as Texas Enterprise zones, Tax Increment Reinvestment Zones (TIRZ #2 and #3), other reinvestment zones, and Opportunity Zones.
+The grants are limited to streets and roads, rail spurs, water and sewer utilities, and electric utilities, gas utilities, drainage, site improvements, and related improvements, telecommunications and internet improvements.
+Especially in locations that eliminate blight or areas of high unemployment such as Texas Enterprise zones, Tax Increment Redevelopment Zones (TIRZ #2 and #3), and Opportunity Zones.

-Section 10.
-Other Projects.
+Section 11.
+Iconic Projects.